Advanced Concepts

 The principal objects in the DataTrails platform are Events.
 These are the records that represent the collective ‘Golden Thread’ of evidence contributed by all stakeholders about a particular thing.

-That ’thing’ really can represent anything: a file, a piece of data, a physical thing or even a business process.
+That thing can represent anything: a file, a piece of data, a physical thing or even a business process.
+All that’s needed is an identifier of the thing to corelate across the Events recorded about the thing.
 As long as shared accountability needs to be traced and trustworthy, Events can be recorded about it.
-If there are moments that matter they can be committed to the immutable audit log.
+If there are moments that matter they can be committed to the DataTrails immutable audit log.

 What defines a moment that matters?
 It’s all about the use case: if you think you might need to prove something in a multi-party dispute later, chances are you can save a lot of time and stress by committing it to the ledger.
 Simply looking and knowing the current state of things isn’t enough: sure, it has software version 3.0 now but when was that released?
 Before the major incident?
 After the major incident?
 This morning before the support call?
 By recording events into an immutable audit trail, questions relating to that fact can be answered.